 The rest of the week was productive, as I got caught up with work, expense tracking, and travel planning.
-But the whole fixation on having fast internet connection made me realize how much I was overlooking what was more important: connecting with my family.
+But I am realizing, after the whole fixation on having fast internet connection, how much I was overlooking what was more important: connecting with my family.

 This past week, I got to spend time with my husband and hang out with him.
-I started homeschooling my kids and got to really see how they learn and interact with others.
+Homeschooling my kids allows me to really see how they learn and interact with others.
 This trip will bring many moments of connection like these, and I am thankful that we have this opportunity.

 After our house-sitting gig was done, we headed to Seaquest State Park for a weekend of camping with my younger sister and her husband.
 It was one of the Washington State Parks that we had yet to explore.

-Funny enough, there was no service on our phones at the state park, and I had to make do with no internet connection the whole weekend.
-But I had learned my lesson.
+Funny enough, there was no service on our phones at the state park.
+I had to make do with no internet connection the whole weekend.
+However, I had learned my lesson.

-No matter where we go during our travels, having fast internet connection will be important for us to do our work and stay connected with those back home.
-But I mustn’t lose sight of what is actually important during this trip, the connection we make with each other as a family.
+No matter where we go during our travels, having fast internet connection will be important for us to do our work.
+It will also be important to help us connect with those back home.
+But I mustn’t lose sight of what is actually important during this trip.
+I need to prioritize the connection we make with each other as a family.